• Beyond Bumper Sticker Ethics: An Introduction to Theories of Right and Wrong, By Steve Wilkens

 by Caroline J. Simon

-In culture that exploits sex in everything from advertising to climbing the corporate ladder, it's easy to lose sight of the true purpose and place of sexuality.
-Philosopher and ethicist Caroline J. Simon identifies six "lenses" through which people understand sex and sexuality and provides clarity for developing a holistic, biblical sexual ethic.
+In a culture that includes sex in everything from advertising to climbing the corporate ladder, it's easy to feel fuzzy about the true purpose and place of sexuality.
+In this book philosopher and ethicist Caroline J. Simon identifies six "lenses" through which people understand sex and sexuality: covenantal, procreative, expressive, romantic, power and "plain sex."
+Guided by a virtue ethic, she ...

 • Faith, Film and Philosophy: Big Ideas on the Big Screen, Edited byR.
 Douglas Geivett and James S. Spiegel